-TPU stands for Thermoplastic Polyurethane, which is an engineering polymer material with superior performance.
-The particularities of this material are its resistance and its flexibility (Shore A 88).
-Thanks to the unique properties of this material, this thermoplastic is offering a lot of different possibilities for designers, engineers, and manufacturers.
+TPU stands for Thermoplastic Polyurethane, an engineering polymer material with superior performance.
+The particularities of this material are its resistance and flexibility (Shore A 88).
+Thanks to the unique properties of this material, this thermoplastic offers a lot of different possibilities for designers, engineers, and manufacturers.

-This Thermoplastic Polyurethane material can be used for many different applications and its unique characteristics make it a perfect fit for serial production.
-All parts requiring the use of a rubber-like elasticity or flexible lattices can easily be 3D printed with this material.
+This Thermoplastic Polyurethane material can be used for many different applications, and its unique characteristics make it a perfect fit for serial production.
+All parts requiring a rubber-like elasticity or flexible lattices can easily be 3D printed with this material.

-Do you need a material with high flexibility?
-Is your project requiring rubber-like properties, or shock absorption and rebound abilities?
+Do you need material with high flexibility?
+Is your project requiring rubber-like properties or shock absorption and rebound abilities?
 With its 63% rebound resilience, this 3D printing material might surprise you.

 Combining the advantages of 3D printing and TPU can open up new opportunities for your business.
 Implement flexibility in both your manufacturing process and your products.

 Additive manufacturing is an efficient prototyping method.
-You just need to create a 3D model of your project to get it 3D printed, no molding required!
+You need to create a 3D model of your project to get it 3D printed.
+No molding is required!
 This technique is perfect for developing different iterations of the same product.

 Additive Manufacturing is fast and produces your prototypes in no time.
-That’s an obvious advantage while running a business and developing a project, time is money, especially when it comes to prototyping.
+That’s an obvious advantage while running a business and developing a project.
+Time is money, especially when it comes to prototyping.
 The faster you can test new design solutions, the quicker you can adjust your design and move on to the manufacturing process of your final product.
-Thanks to new advanced materials such as TPU, you can give your prototypes new properties and create strong functional prototypes.
+Thanks to advanced materials such as TPU, you can give your prototypes new properties and create solid functional prototypes.

-3D printing is a really cost-effective technique if you are willing to manufacture small volumes, but serial production starts to be more and more appealing with this cutting-edge technology.
+3D printing is a cost-effective technique if you are willing to manufacture small volumes, but serial production has become more appealing with this cutting-edge technology.
 With the development of new technical materials such as TPU, production is becoming one of the main applications of additive manufacturing.

-Producing your projects using 3D printing is a way to rethink your supply-chain.
-Your flexible parts can be produced on-demand, and you can easily start to make the most of a digital inventory.
-No need to store your flexible part anymore, additive manufacturing allows you to choose precisely the size of your batch, you can get one or several parts when you need them.
+Producing your projects using 3D printing is a way to rethink your supply chain.
+Your flexible parts can be produced on-demand, and you can quickly start to make the most of a digital inventory.
+No need to store your adjustable amount anymore, additive manufacturing allows you to choose precisely the size of your batch.
+You can get one or several parts when you need them.

 While using additive manufacturing, mass customization becomes an easy process.
 Indeed, if customization can be difficult and expensive while using manufacturing techniques such as injection molding, it is becoming easy and cost-effective with 3D printing technology.